-Students seeking a minor in German complete 15 credits in the language beyond the intermediate (101-102) level.
-If a student receives an A/A- in GM 102, that course then counts towards a minor and only four more courses have to be taken.
+Students seeking a minor in German complete 15 credits in the language beyond the intermediate (210) level.
+If a student receives a B or above in GM 211, that course then counts towards a minor and only four more courses have to be taken.
 Students select their courses with a departmental advisor.